Yutsuten/linux-config/tools/mvi/README.md

 This way we achieve the best of both worlds: save disk usage and fast thumbnails generation.

-### Single worker thumbnail generation
+### Workers thumbnail generation

 The original script allowed the user to create multiple copies of the `gallery-thumbgen.lua` script to allow parallel processing.
-This feature was removed here.

-My reasoning is that the pre-processing does its job quite well.
-Even if opening a batch of images for the first time, a few seconds is enough to pre-process all the images shown in the first page of the gallery.
-And it begins *before* opening the gallery.

-Also I save my config files in git, and don't want to save multiple copies of the same script.
-There may be ways to workaround this, but I don't think it worths the trouble.
+Here we have 3 workers.

 ### New dependency: `imagemagick`